Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Injuries generally result in some loss of function in the hips and legs.
 Little or no voluntary control of bowel or bladder, but can manage on their own with special equipment.
 Most likely will be able to walk

-In the absence of medical complications, the most important factor in functional disability is the amount of muscle power remaining to the individual.
+In the absence of medical complications, the most important factor in functional disability is the amount of muscle power remaining in the individual.

-However, there are certain factors which can affect the functional outcome.
-The most important factors are the spasm, decubitus nature, insufficient motivation, deformity, urinary and fecal incontinence.
+However, there are certain factors that can affect the functional outcome.
+These are

 - C5